 In a earlier interview with The Times, Sarah said that despite the heartache there have been moments of 'euphoria' at having known her baby at all.

-Describing the period as 'hell', Sarah admits that though a devastating experience she is proud of the work it has inspired their family to do.
+Describing the period as 'hell', Sarah admitted that though a devastating experience she's proud of the work it inspired their family to do.

 That's when they took action and began to take as many positives out of their situation as they could.
 Their interest in charity work began after taking a trip to Cambodia, where they took part in hard labour for a month.